autopi-io/documentation/docs/hardware/generation-3.5-CAN_FD/connection_overview.md

 4. GPIO pins for RPi and external connections
 5. GPIO Jumper to always force 5V on the RPi
 6. JST connector for external speaker
-7. OBD-II connector to vehicle
+7. OBD-II connector to the vehicle
 8. RTC battery connector
 9. Micro USB connectors for external use